 The purpose of this research report is to make available the whole content of the six interviews so that readers can investigate issues which might be of particular interest to them.

 I have previously reported on practical suggestions made in the interviews in a conference paper titled “Opportunity, Fixed Points and the Space In-between: The Creative Writing PhD at the International Institute of Modern Letters (Victoria University of Wellington, New Zealand)”.
-This paper is not available at the time of writing (February 2017) but will appear in the refereed section of the 2016 AAWP conference proceedings.

 The full research report, containing a description of the context of the research, the research method, the interview data and my own reflections on the data, is HERE.